pmeier/light-the-torch/CONTRIBUTING.rst

 `issue <https://github.com/pmeier/light-the-torch/issues>`_
 and discuss the feature with us first.

+To start working on ``light-the-torch`` clone from the latest version and install the development requirements:

+.. code-block:: sh

+  LIGHT_THE_TORCH_ROOT = light-the-torch
+  git clone https://github.com/pmeier/light-the-torch $LIGHT_THE_TORCH_ROOT
+  cd $LIGHT_THE_TORCH_ROOT
+  pip install -r requirements-dev.txt pre-commit install

 Every PR is subjected to multiple checks that it has to pass before it can be merged.
 The checks are performed by `tox <https://tox.readthedocs.io/en/latest/>`_ .
-You can install it alongside all other development requirements with

-.. code-block:: sh

-  cd $LIGHT_THE_TORCH_ROOT
-  pip install -r requirements-dev.txt

 Below you can find details and instructions how to run the checks locally.

 Code format and linting
 -----------------------